dannyramirezgd/run-buddy/README.md

-# Run buddy
+# Run Buddy, Inc

 ## Purpose
-A website that offers fitness training services
+A website that offers fitness training services.

-## Built with
+## Built With
 * HTML
 * CSS